talyssonoc/structure/packages/structure/README.md

 - Map pure objects and JSON to your application classes
 - Add attributes to classes that you can't change the class hierarchy

-Structure was inspired by Ruby's [Virtus](https://github.com/solnic/virtus).

 What Structure is **not**:

 - It's not a database abstraction
-- It's not a MVC framework (but it can be used to domain entities)
+- It's not a Model of a MVC framework
 - It's not an attempt to simulate classic inheritance in JavaScript

-## Getting started

-`npm install --save structure`

 ## Usage